 I sat paralyzed and prayed.

 Jesus knew exactly where I was that day.
 He knew what I was feeling, he cared, and I’ll never forget how Jesus made Himself known to me.
-My hanging head lifted to catch sight of a partial sign over a hundred yards away.
+As I prayed, my heavy head lifted to catch sight of a partial sign over a hundred yards away.

 Those two words met me in one of the most distressing moments of my life.
 I stared at them.
 I cried–I knew my Father was speaking to me.
 All anxiety melted as I read the words over again.
-I knew what they meant to me and they gave me the strength to get out of my car and enter the crowded funeral home.
+I knew what they meant to me and they gave me the strength to climb out of my car and infiltrate the crowded funeral home.

 May God bless us today with eyes to see and ears to hear His truths!